thenewdarling/Spellbook/readme.md

 # To-do
 - Update "Classes" with all features and subclasses, and add a page for all classes, and image of level-up table.
-	- Arcane Tradition Class Feature is empty for Wizards, should look like Divine Domain as part of the Cleric's really.
 - Add racial traits.
 - To confirm updated to most recent errata.
 - Update remaining class tags (and any others I am missing)